 - Make sure concerns are clearly and concisely stated; use bullet points if you can.

-- Focus on the impact of the action/decision or failure to act for the looked after child and the foster carer/others as appropriate.
+- Focus on the impact of the action/decision or failure to act for the child and the foster carer/others as appropriate.

 - Refer to any relevant policy/procedure or current legislation that provides context for the complaint.